-Mayor Slay believes that St. Louis can be the kind of great city that attracts residents and businesses from throughout the region — and from other regions — if its civic, commercial, and political leaders work together to improve the quality of life in its unique neighborhoods and the responsiveness of its business climate.
-He has called for City of St. Louis to re-enter St. Louis county as a municipality.
+It is both Mayor Slay's mission and passion to ensure that St. Louis strives to be a great and prosperous city; one that is healthier, cleaner, safer, better educated, more open to diversity and more fun.
+The Mayor strives to lead a city that attracts residents and businesses from throughout the region — and from other regions — through civic, commercial, and political cooperation aimed to consistently improve quality of life.
+Mayor Slay has called for City of St. Louis to re-enter St. Louis County as a municipality.

 The Slay Administration and its public and private partners have received national and international recognition for St. Louis's renaissance.
-Key initiatives have focused on improving the quality of life in neighborhoods, the revitalization of north St. Louis, better public education, and the efficient and equitable delivery of city services.
-In May 2007, Downtown St. Louis's revitalization was the subject of a Preserve America Presidential Award, the nation's highest award for historic preservation.
+Key initiatives have focused on improving the quality of life in neighborhoods, the revitalization of North St. Louis, better public education, and the efficient and equitable delivery of City services.
+In May 2007 Downtown St. Louis's revitalization was the subject of a Preserve America Presidential Award, the nation's highest honor for historic preservation.

-Under Mayor Slay, the City is rebuilding its retail business base.
-Small and large retailers have rediscovered the city as a great place to do business.
-In the last two years, more than hundreds of new restaurants and unique shops have opened in the City.
+Under Mayor Slay, the City is also rebuilding its retail business base.
+Small and large retailers have rediscovered the City as a great place to do business.
+In the last two years, hundreds of new restaurants and unique shops have opened in the City.
 As the Boston Globe put it, "Something remarkable has happened in St. Louis."

 Prior to being elected Mayor, Francis G. Slay served as a St. Louis Alderman for 10 years, then as President of the St. Louis Board of Aldermen from 1995 to 2001.